-One aspect of measurement and analysis that is clear is the value in capturing client outcomes within an information system that also measures inputs and activities, workflows and outputs and that captures a wealth of both qualitative and quantitate data about your clients and the services you are providing to the benefit of their wellbeing.
+One aspect of measurement and analysis that is clear is the value in capturing client outcomes within an information system that also measures inputs and activities, workflows and outputs, and that captures a wealth of both qualitative and quantitate data about your clients and the services you're providing to the benefit of their wellbeing.

 Key Benefits of a Case Management System for Tracking Outcomes

 Some of the benefits of using an integrated system are straightforward.
 Staff are busy.
 They are focused on the wellbeing of their clients and managing their busy schedules and caseloads.

 The thought of a training session on another technological system does not always create a buzz of excitement around the office.